SaltyMonkey/dps-site-frontend/src/components/Markdown/About/Rules.md

 ### Main

 + Administration reserves the right to change any rule without notice.
-+ By using this site or uploading data, you agree to all rules automatically
++ By using this site or uploading data, you agree to all rules automatically.

 &nbsp;

 ### Uploads

 + Any upload can be removed by administration without any notification.
-+ Any upload can be rejected from being uploaded for any reason without notification.
++ Any upload can be rejected from being published for any reason without notice.
-+ You can't opt-out just because you wish - your character name and character DPS is NOT personally identifiable information.
++ You cannot opt-out from our service.
+Your character name and your class performance is NOT personally identifiable information.
-+ Upload is not a last resort of truth and cannot be used as evidence in any discussion with publisher.
++ Uploads to our service are not eligible to be used as evidence in discussion(s) with publishers of the game.
-+ Using game bugs (wrongly clearable buffs, boss mechanic intentional bugging) or exploits will lead to upload removal.
++ Using in-game bugs, cheats, or exploits can lead to upload removal.
+This includes intentionally bugging boss mechanics.
-+ Administration is not obligated to manually detect cheaters or detect bugged runs.
++ Administration is not obligated to manually detect bugged runs or cheaters.

 &nbsp;

  ### Reports

 + Any security related report MUST be reported in private message with administration only.
 All other issues may be publically reported.
-+ You can publically report any player if you have enough evidence about upload faking or cheating.
-Administration is not obligated to accept your report.
++ You may issue a report against any player for abusing bugs, cheating or exploiting, as long as you have enough evidence.
+Reports of this nature can be done publicly.
+However, if your evidence is not strong enough, it will not result in punishment.
 + Fake reports will never help you achieve better rank.